400 sheets of paper

 New Hires

-Colorado Workforce Centers offer business services to help employers stay ahead of the competition.
+Colorado Workforce Center offers business services to help employers stay ahead of the competition.
 Some services include:

 • Recruiting assistance